AAM77/hearth_and_home_inventory/README.md

 At present, until I upload this as a gem or until I deploy it to Heroku, you can run this app by doing the following:

-(Note: If you already have ruby and sinatra installed on your machine, skip to (5)) (1) Check if you have Ruby installed by typing 'ruby --version' into the terminal.
+(Note: If you already have ruby and sinatra installed on your machine, skip to (5))<br />

+(1) Check if you have Ruby installed by typing 'ruby --version' into the terminal.<br />
 (2) Install using RVM.
-In the terminal, type:
+In the terminal, type:<br />
 ' gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 '
-' curl -sSL https://get.rvm.io | bash -s stable --ruby '
+' curl -sSL https://get.rvm.io | bash -s stable --ruby '<br />
-(3) Install bundler by typing, ' gem install bundler ' into the terminal (4) Install Sinatra by typing, ' gem sinatra ' into the terminal
+(3) Install bundler by typing, ' gem install bundler ' into the terminal.<br />
+(4) Install Sinatra by typing, ' gem sinatra ' into the terminal.<br />

-(5) Download or clone this repository
+(5) Download or clone this repository.<br />
-(6) Navigate to the hearth_and_home_inventory directory on your machine using the terminal (7) Next, type 'bundle install ' .
-This should install all of the gems it requires.
+(6) Navigate to the hearth_and_home_inventory directory on your machine using the terminal.<br />
+(7) Next, type 'bundle install ' .
+This should install all of the gems it requires.<br />
-(8) Type ' shotgun ' into the terminal
+(8) Type ' shotgun ' into the terminal.<br />
-(9) This will provide you with a url you can follow to test out the website and its pages. (ctrl-C or control-C to exist.)
+(9) This will provide you with a url you can follow to test out the website and its pages. (ctrl-C or control-C to exist.).<br />
-(10) Alternatively, if you wish to experiment with the app locally, you can do so by typing ' tux ' into the terminal.
+(10) Alternatively, if you wish to experiment with the app locally, you can do so by typing ' tux ' into the terminal.<br />
-(11) Another way you can experiment with the app is by typing ' rake console '.
+(11) Another way you can experiment with the app is by typing ' rake console '.<br />
-(12) The link to web-app on Heroku can be found [Here](https://hh-inventorysorter-sinatra.herokuapp.com/).
+(12) The link to web-app on Heroku can be found [Here](https://hh-inventorysorter-sinatra.herokuapp.com/).<br />

 ## Development